Skip to content

 Why this misleads keep-it-long-term cardholders

 This is not hypothetical.
-This is how affiliate-driven recommendation engines systematically nudge readers toward higher-bonus cards, which conveniently also tend to pay higher commissions.
+It is how affiliate-driven recommendation engines systematically nudge readers toward higher-bonus cards.

 What we do instead